sathonay/sathonay/README.md

 # 👋 Hi there !
-I am a French developer.
-My name is Alexis, I'm 16 years old.
+I'm Alexis or sathonay, I'm 16 y/o.

 # 🚀 My stats and what I use
 <!--